moralss/moralss.github.io/_posts/2018-04-09-setIntervalVsTimeout.md

 ## Conclusion
-I couldn't use the setTimeout() function because my Pomodro clock needed to count down , by doing so i needed a function that could execute unlimited times for every second until i tell it to stop.
-So that's why i went with the setInterval it worked perfectly for the Pomodro Clock.
+I couldn't use the setTimeout() function because my Pomodoro clock needed to count down , by doing so i needed a function that could execute unlimited times for every second until i tell it to stop.
+So that's why i went with the setInterval it worked perfectly for the Pomodoro Clock.